Fifth Avenue Hotel: Notable events and uses

 On May 21, 1881, the United States Tennis Association was founded in the Fifth Avenue Hotel.

 In 1886, retired General of the United States Army William Tecumseh Sherman resided at the Fifth Avenue Hotel upon his move from St. Louis, Missouri to New York City; he stayed until he had purchased a house in the city.

+In literature

+In 1867, during his only visit to the United States, Jules Verne and his brother Paul stayed in the hotel.
+This stay is fictionalized in his 1871 novel A Floating City.
+The Fifth Avenue Hotel also appears in Twenty Thousand Leagues Under the Seas as the hotel where Professor Aronnax stays at the beginning of the novel.